Conservation International Colombia is working with Cerrejon Coal, Colombia's largest coal export company, to:

 which will become part of Cerrejon’s mine close-out plans.

-The Conservation International-Cerrejon partnership also supports the creation of conservation agreements that provide local communities with benefits and capacity-building in exchange for delivering effective conservation of high priority areas and species.
+The Conservation International-Cerrejon engagement also supports the creation of conservation agreements that provide local communities with benefits and capacity-building in exchange for delivering effective conservation of high priority areas and species.
 Conservation International is implementing the conservation agreements model in the buffer area of Puerto Bolivar and La Mina aimed at increasing the population of sea turtles and to conserve dry forest ecosystems.

 For more information about Cerrejon Coal, please visit www.cerrejoncoal.com.